-On [Date TBA], Raleigh's City Council adopted the official schedule of rates, charges and rents for water, sewer and reuse water utility billed on or after July 1, 2016 regardless of the date of delivery of service, for the Raleigh, Garner, Rolesville and Wake Forest service delivery areas.
-(2015 Ordinance No. 2015-452)
+On June 20, 2016, Raleigh's City Council adopted the official schedule of rates, charges and rents for water, sewer and reuse water utility billed on or after July 1, 2016 regardless of the date of delivery of service, for the Raleigh, Garner, Rolesville and Wake Forest service delivery areas.
+(Ordinance No. 2016-602)

 Knightdale, Wendell, Zebulon

 New rates effective July 1, 2016 were also adopted by the towns of Knightdale, Wendell and Zebulon.

 The City of Raleigh bills administrative fees to all utility customers based on water and waste water services provided.

 - Billing - This portion is based on the costs associated with the Meter Operations Division and the Utility Billing Division of the City's Public Utilities Department.

 - Readiness to Serve - This portion is based on some of the costs for Capital Improvements, Administrative and Utilities Support functions.
 In other words, this component partially funds maintenance of the infrastructure required to provide utility services to each customer.